aliclark/the-weld-and-the-arrow/buddhism.md

 ## Attainment

-Why not a table of just 1 row?
+Why not a table of just the first row?
 Hakuin provides the corrective: the *not-yet-buddha* mustn't be ignored; realization must meet beings where they are — which is why row 2 exists.

 ## Karma